Skip to content

 Item Hand Luggage Checked Baggage

-Spare batteries ✅ In battery case ❌ Not allowed
+Spare batteries ✔ In protective case ❌ Not allowed

 Security Checkpoint Tips

-• Keep your vape kit near the top of your carry-on bag for quick access, as these items are frequently inspected.
+• Keep vape items near the top of your carry-on for easy inspection

 3. Choosing the Right Vape